Surviving Spouse Corner: Finding Your Path After Losing Your Spouse

 Barbara Smith

-Barbara Smith is first vice chair of MOAA's Surviving Spouse Advisory Council.
+Barbara Smith is the former first vice chair of MOAA's Surviving Spouse Advisory Council.